petermr/tigr2ess/epmcSearches/eupmc_documentation.md

 * Open [Query window](http://europepmc.org)
 * search for "Holy basil".
 ---
-Enter `Holy basil` into the window
+Action: Enter `Holy basil` into the window
 ---

 *We always give the query in either single-quotes(') or in double-quotes(") because in quotes it takes as a compelet query otherwise eupmc search it for words only*